 Think about your target audience.
 Who are they?
 What age are they?
 What are they looking for?
 What question does your target audience have?
 Do they have a problem or a need?
 How would they type this into Google?
 Keep these terms in mind when writing content.

-Where to start
+Where to start with SEO

 The main thing I advice is to focus on your user and their experience of your site.

 Blogging is amazing for SEO for many reasons.
 It keeps your website fresh and current, which Google loves.
-It makes it easier to build links because no matter what the topic you are providing value to your readers, it helps you connect with your audience and helps make you an authority in your niche
+It makes it easier to build links because no matter what the topic, you are providing value to your readers.
+It helps you connect with your audience and helps make you an authority in your niche.

 - Choose a relevant blog title, domain name and description that relates to your content